akinshipe/smarturl-frontend/README.md

 Ensure the paths end with a backslash(I could have just written a line of code to do this.)

 3. If you are deploying on localhost, running npm start at this point should start the development server and open up a browser tab showing the application.
+Please ensure you clear all entries in your localhosts's localStorage as I have noticed from experience that having entries on the localstorage of your localhost while deploying another application can cause unexpected behaviour